Finally, my brethren, rejoice in the Lord. To write the same things again is no trouble to me, and it is a safeguard for you.

 For our citizenship is in heaven, from which also we eagerly wait for a Savior, the Lord Jesus Christ;

-We eagerly wait.
+(b) We eagerly wait.
 In his eschatological parables Jesus told stories of masters, noblemen, and bridegrooms being gone “a long time” (Matt.
 24:48, 25:5, 25:19).
 Since Jesus has been gone a long time, he exhorts us to “be like servants waiting for their master” (Luke 12:36).
 The need to wait is echoed by the epistle writers.
 “Wait eagerly for our adoption as sons” (Rom 8:23); “We hope for what we do not see, with perseverance we wait eagerly for it” (Rom 8:25); “We eagerly await a Savior” (Php.
 3:20); “Be patient brethren, until the coming of the Lord.
 The farmer waits…” (Jas.
 5:7); “Wait for the mercy of our Lord Jesus Christ to bring you to eternal life” (Jude 1:21).

 Jesus and every New Testament writer spoke of the need to wait patiently and eagerly for the Lord’s return.
 We are to be watchful and ready, but we are not to put life on hold.
 Plant trees and raise families, and do whatever God put you on this earth to do.
 Invest, build, dig deep and go long.
 Let your light shine so others may praise your Father in heaven.

-The Grace Commentary is a reader-funded website.
-Got something to say about the commentary?
+The Grace Commentary is a work in progress with new content added regularly.
+Sign up for occasional updates below.
+Got a suggestion?
 Please use the Feedback page.
-To report typos or broken links or give feedback on this specific page, please use the comment form below.
+To report typos or broken links on this page, please use the comment form below.

 - Philippians 3:2

 - Philippians 3:5